 All that’s left to do now is enjoy your free extra CPU performance, and if you’ve got plenty of cooling headroom, you could even try cranking up the clock speed further – our test sample managed to hit 5.7 GHz with a 1.4V vcore.

-This guide also applies to Intel’s Core i5-13600KF, which is the same CPU with the integrated GPU disabled.
 If you’re interested in learning more, check out our full guide to CPU overclocking for loads more detail on the theory.
 If you’re planning to overclock your CPU as part of a new build, then you’ll also want to read our full guide on how to build a gaming PC, which covers every step of the process.